LLNL/PnMPI/README.md

 * `PNMPI_RegistrationPoint`: This hook will be called just after the module has been loaded.
 It may be used to register the name of the module, services provided by the module, etc. *(Called in all modules)*

+In addition the following hooks will behave like the MPI function wrappers.
+They will be called in the first module providing them at the current stack and each module has to call `PNMPI_Service_CallHook()` to recurse into the next level.
+The stack may be changed with `PNMPI_Service_CallHook_NewStack()`.
+These hooks
+are:

 * `PNMPI_AppStartup`: If a module provides an `PNMPI_AppStartup` hook, PnMPI will initialize MPI in the applications constructor *before* `main` is started and call the hook *(in the default stack)*.
 If PnMPI is unable to call it